 credit Marco Borggreve

-Krzysztof Urbański served as Chief Conductor and Artistic Leader of the Trondheim Symphony Orchestra from 2010 until 2017 and embarked on a concurrent four-season tenure as Principal Guest Conductor of Tokyo Symphony Orchestra in 2012.
+Urbański served as Chief Conductor and Artistic Leader of the Trondheim Symphony Orchestra since 2010 till 2017 and embarked on a concurrent four-season tenure as Principal Guest Conductor of Tokyo Symphony Orchestra in 2012.
 In 2017 he was appointed Honorary Guest Conductor of the Trondheim Symfoniorkester & Opera.

 In June 2015 Urbański received the prestigious Leonard Bernstein Award at the Schleswig-Holstein Musik Festival.
 Notably, he is the first conductor to have ever received this award.